-NEW ORLEANS – The 2021 indoor track & field season is well underway.
+NEW ORLEANS – The indoor season is moving right along!

 NAIA — Women's Indoor Track & Field

 This Week's National Top Five

 All TFRI Reports

 Indiana Tech held the No. 1 spot for a second straight week.
 The Warriors boast 28 national top-10 efforts with seven of them being national-leading marks.
 Individual leaders are Destinee McGrady in the 400 (55.80), Lisa Voyles in the 800 (2:13.54), Loanie Cellard in the 3000-meter race walk (14:09.32), and both Kylin Nichols and Erica Xayarath in the high jump (1.68m/5-6).
 The Warriors also have the top-ranked 4×400 relay (3:47.68) and DMR (12:10.31).
 Indiana Tech has multiple athletes ranked among the top-10 across eight different events.

 Concordia (Neb.) stayed at No. 2 in Week 2.
 The Bulldogs have 15 national top-10 marks on the Descending Order List, including a trio of No. 2 billings from Rylee Haecker (1000), Josie Puelz (pole vault) and Sarah Ragland (weight throw).
 Amy Richert also has a hand in two of those top-10 performances with No. 5 rankings in both the high jump and pentathlon.